jennifermarsman/MultiagentResearch/README.md

 # Multiagent Research
 An exploration of using multiple agents collaborating to perform research

+## What is changed when compared to the original repo?
+This fork contains a change from Bing v7 which is not available anymore to the new Bing Grounding API.
+The original repo used the v7 API which is now deprecated.
+The new API is a bit different, but the functionality is similar.
+Also, as the new Bing Grounding API can only be used via the AI Agent Service the code has been modified to use the Azure AI Foundry service.
+The original repo used the OpenAI API directly, but this is not possible with the new Bing Grounding API.

 ## Scenarios
 This repo contains two different scenarios, both implemented using multiple agents collaborating using AutoGen 0.4.
 + **journalism_research.py** - run this script for a group of agents to conduct online research to craft a news article